When does judgment happen, and how can anyone enter heaven without being judged first?

 I will need to give you a step-by-step answer to this.
 First of all, we know that Jesus presently is in heaven, where He went when He ascended there, forty days after His Resurrection (Acts 3:3,9-11; Luke 24:50,51).
 Stephen even saw Jesus in heaven (Acts 7:55,56), and Peter said that He is there (1 Peter 3:21,22).

 Now, certainly at the Rapture (1 Thessalonians 4:16,17a), those who are alive and caught up at that time will be with the Lord forever (4:17b), from that point forward.
 Jesus will return to heaven, along with caught-up believers, until the time for His second advent (bodily descent) back to earth with His believers.
-Paul, speaking to believers, even indicated that to be away from the body would be at home with the Lord (2 Corinthians 5:8).
+Paul, speaking to believers, even indicated that to be away from the body is to be at home with the Lord (2 Corinthians 5:8).
 He also said that he would rather depart and be with Christ (Philippians 1:23).
-Since we know that Jesus is in heaven, then the spirits/souls of those believers who have died, ever since Jesus went up into heaven, have gone there to be with Him.
+Since we know that Jesus is in heaven, then the spirits/souls of those saved believers who have died, ever since Jesus went up into heaven, have gone there to be with Him.

 However, this is not a judgment to decide who is saved and who is unsaved.
 Once a person accepts and confesses Jesus as Lord, and believes that He was raised from the dead, he/she is saved (Romans 10:9,10).
-At that point, he/she is eligible to receive his/her treasures in heaven, upon death or after the Rapture.
+At that point, he/she is eligible to receive his/her treasures in heaven, upon death or following the Rapture.

 I don't think I would call the place of "safe-keeping" purgatory, which indicates a place of purification after death but before entering heaven.
 Again, Paul indicated that once a believer was absent from the body, he/she was present with the Lord (2 Corinthians 5:8).
 As such, I do not believe in purgatory.
 Non-believers, wherever they go after death, cannot be "purified" so that they can enter heaven.
-Evidently, some of them will reside in Hades, until they are judged at the great white throne judgment (Revelation 20:13).
+Evidently, some of them will reside in Hades, until they are judged at the Great White Throne judgment (Revelation 20:13).

-Return to Email Questions and Tedís Responses
+Return to Email Questions and Ted’s Responses

 View the New International Version of the Bible

-Go to Tedís Homepage
+Go to Ted’s Homepage